TDChina/TDClass01/Class-6-数据持久化/homework/01001-胡元亮/readme.md

 from proset import view
 view.show()
 ```
-- Tips: More options can be managed by this tool through:
+- Tips: More options can be managed by modifying:
 ```python
 model.preset_template
 ```